greenm01/vb4x/docs/vb4x_specs.md

 It is recommended to maintain the predefined classes and attribute categories, and only tweak the ship names and attribute values for new ships.

-Ships that are crippled in battle require repair at a ship yard to restore their combat effectiveness.
+Ships that are crippled in battle require repair at a shipyard to restore their combat effectiveness.
 Older technology ships may be retrofitted with new weapons tech.

 Refer to Section 6.4 in regard to ship construction, repair, and upgrades.

 #### 2\.3.1.2 Merchant Marine Ships

-Merchant marine ships are civilian crewed ships that expand and fill the coffers of the empire.
+Merchant marine ships are civilian crewed ships that provide logistal and economic support for the empire.
 They have no weapons technology or defense, and are easily captured or destroyed by enemy combat ships.
 Protect them wisely with military escorts.

 **Environmental Transformation And Colonization (ETAC)** ships are used to terraform and colonize uninhabited planets.
 After colonization they are scrapped and used by the colony.